cyberutso/Supari/README.md

-# Supari : Malware analysis & development toolbox
+# Supari : Malware Development Tool

-Supari offers security tools for malware development, detection, monitoring, and analysis within safe, isolated environments.
+A collection of malware development tools that are compatible with a wide range of platforms and written in a wide range of programming languages is available.